 Baptism is important.

 Baptism isn’t required for salvation, but it is the first step of faith for believers.
-The baptismal waters don’t save anyone.
-It’s Jesus that does that.
+The baptismal water doesn’t save anyone.
+It’s Jesus who does that.
 Baptism is a picture of the work that Jesus has done in a person’s heart.

 Baptism illustrates Christ’s death, burial, and resurrection as seen in 1 Corinthians 15:3-4.
-It shows our new life as a follower of Christ; see 2 Corinthians 5:17.
-Baptism doesn’t make you a believer… it shows that you already believe.
+It shows our new life as a follower of Christ (see 2 Corinthians 5:17).
+Baptism doesn’t make you a believer.
+It shows that you already believe.
 Baptism doesn’t save you; Jesus does!
-Baptism is like a wedding ring, signifying a relationships rather than forming that relationship.
+Baptism is like a wedding ring that signifies a relationship that has already formed.
 We follow Jesus’ example in baptism.
 He was baptized (Mark 1:9) and commanded us to be baptized (Matthew 28:19-20).

 At First Baptist Cleveland, we baptize by immersion.
-That’s the example we see throughout Scripture, and is the basis for the meaning of the word “baptize,” which means to immerse (or dip under) in water.
+That is the example we see throughout Scripture and the basis for the meaning of the word “baptize,” which means to immerse (or dip under) in water.

 For I delivered to you first of all that which I also received: that Christ died for our sins according to the Scriptures, and that He was buried, and that He rose again the third day according to the Scriptures.1 Corinthians 15:3-4 (NKJV)